opennode/waldur-core/README.rst

 NodeConductor
 =============

 NodeConductor is an open-source RESTful server for multi-tenant resource management.
-It targets to provide easy way for sharing access to external systems and can be used as a platform for creating private and public clouds.
+It aims to provide an easy way for sharing access to external systems.
+It is used as a platform for creating private and public clouds.

 Currently supported external services are:

 - OpenStack Icehouse

-Additional information can be found from http://nodeconductor.readthedocs.org.
+Additional information can be found at http://nodeconductor.readthedocs.org.

-Development Environment Setup
+Development environment setup
 -----------------------------

 Instructions here: http://nodeconductor.readthedocs.org/en/latest/guide/intro.html#installation-from-source.